gilbarbara/react-joyride/README.md

 - `position`: Relative position of you beacon and tooltip.
 It can be one of these:`top`, `top-left`, `top-right`, `bottom`, `bottom-left`, `bottom-right`, `right` and `left`.
 This defaults to `top`.
 - `type`: The event type that trigger the tooltip: `click` or `hover`.
 Defaults to `click`
 - `isFixed`: If `true`, the tooltip will remain in a fixed position within the viewport.
 Defaults to `false`.
+- `style`: An object with stylesheet options.

+You must pass either title or text.
+If none are present the step will fail validation.

-Extra option for standalone tooltips
+**Extra option for standalone tooltips**

 - `trigger`: The DOM element that will trigger the tooltip